Code is annoying.

 It’s a common mistake, but can go easily unnoticed.

-Implementing GA via GTM and then forgetting to remove the original GA code
+Implementing GA via Google Tag Manager (GTM) and then forgetting to remove the original GA code

-As more client’s started to adopt GTM to track GA, quite often they would implement the GTM container (containing GA tracking) but forget to remove the original GA code.
+As more client’s started to adopt GTM to track GA (if you haven’t yet got started with this or are unsure about GTM, check out our post here), quite often they would implement the GTM container (containing GA tracking) but forget to remove the original GA code.
 Again, this would contribute to issues such as inflated page views, event interactions etc.

 Multiple Types of Implementation